Searching ...

 401k Loan

 If buying a house with your 401k seems necessary for your situation, the ideal option is taking out a 401k loan.
-You won’t be penalized for an early withdrawal and you also won’t have to worry about the withdrawal being taxed as income.
-This kind of loan shouldn’t damage your credit score and it won’t be factored into your debt-to-income ratio.
+You won’t be penalized for an early withdrawal and it won’t be taxed as income.
+This kind of loan doesn’t depend on your credit score, nor does it report to a credit bureau.
+And, it won’t factor into your debt-to-income ratio.

 There are still limits on 401k loans.
-You can only withdraw $50,000 or less, and you must pay it back with interest.
-Typically, interest rates for this kind of loan run in the 1% to 2% range.
+You can only withdraw a maximum of $50,000 and must pay it back with interest.
+Typically, interest rates for this loan run 1% to 2% above whatever the current going interest rate is.
 The time that it takes you to repay this loan will also be time you miss out on contributing to your 401k.
-Your employer won’t be able to match contributions either since your contributions will be zero until the loan is repaid.
+Does your employer match any 401k deposits?
+They won’t be able to match contributions until the loan is repaid because either your contributions will be zero.

-If you end up leaving your job or you get laid off before you paid back your loan, your repayment window will shorten, making it even more difficult to pay back the loan.
-If you can’t pay the full amount off by the next tax filing date, your loan is considered a 401k withdrawal, and, thus, you’ll be penalized the 10%.
-Again, this isn’t an ideal option.
-However, if you feel confident in the stability of your career and your ability to pay back the loan quickly, it may still work out.
+If you end up leaving your job or you get laid off before you pay back your loan, your repayment window will shorten.
+That could make it even more difficult to pay back the loan.
+If you can’t pay the total amount off by the next tax filing date, your loan is considered a 401k withdrawal, and, thus, you’ll be penalized the 10%.

-If you want to make sure you’ve explored all your mortgage options, talk to a local lender in your market.
-They can help make borrowing for your house an easy process.
-Schedule your appointment with us today!
+Make sure you’ve explored all your mortgage options and talked to a local lender in your market.
+They can make borrowing for your house easy.
+Plus, they can help brainstorm financing solutions you may not have considered.

 Start Your Home Search